 The British Consulate General in Melbourne represents UK government in South Australia, Tasmania and Victoria.

 If you’re in South Australia, Tasmania or Victoria and you need urgent help (for example, you’ve been attacked, arrested or someone has died), call +61 (0)3 9652 1600.
-If you’re in the UK and worried about a British national in Australia, call 020 7008 1500.

 Get an emergency travel document